Tips for Traveling to Italy for the First Time

 The Editor’s Note

 When I first traveled to Italy in 2011 for my three-month Italian summer course in Perugia, I was immediately charmed by the country’s culture, its food, and the people.
-Even though I encountered some culture shock along the way (note to myself: do NOT order cappuccino after 11am), I was able to find my way around and enjoy the Italian lifestyle.
+Even though I encountered some culture shock along the way (note to myself: do NOT order a cappuccino after 11 am), I was able to find my way around and enjoy the Italian lifestyle.